stephanmahieu/amcn-wordpress-theme/README.md

 ### Styling
 Many improvements/changes to the default styling:
-* The width is increased from 474 to 774
+* width is increased from 474 to 774
-* A home image is added left to the site title
+* a home image is added left to the site title
 * less whitespace between miscellaneous elements making it all visually a bit more compact
 * adding background-color to tables
 * custom bullet (paw print) for first level in unordered list